N5GEH/n5geh.platform/mongo-db/readme.md

 3. You may the docker-compose.yaml to you preferences e.g. you need to adjust the placement of the container.
 Because of the mapped local volume of the docker container where the data is stored we always need to place the database container on the same host of our docker-swarm.
 Hence, you need to adjust that line.
-In case you want to use a NFS-server or some other kind of shared volumes you need to change this line and in additionally the volume mapping line.
+In case you want to use a NFS-server or some other kind of shared volumes you need to change this line and in addition to that the volume mapping line.

       **Note:** Some changes may require the modification of Makefile that comes along or other depending services!